praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

             }
         }
 ```
-### Stage-02 : Build and Junit test
+### Stage-02: Build and Junit test
 1. Define a stage as Build and Junit test
 1. go to this site https://opensource.triology.de/jenkins/pipeline-syntax/
-1. search for sh:shell script
+1. search for sh: shell script
-1. give your shell comman and generate the pipeline synatx
+1. give your shell command and generate the pipeline syntax
 1. paste it into stage >  steps > sh ‘ shell command’